DevTexRanger/DEM_SQL/README.md

 7. **Finish and Save**:
    Once you’ve completed the wizard, click “Finish.”
 You’ll have the option to save the import steps if you need to perform the same import again in the future.

-With the file now in your database, you notice the absence of meedian household income data.
+With the file now in your database, you notice the absence of median household income data.
 We will be adding 2023 data to the table, but first we need to source this information.
 The 5-year American Community Survey (ACS) for 2023 covers data collected from 2018 to 2022 for their 2023 5-year release.
 This period provides a comprehensive overview of various social, economic, housing, and demographic characteristics.
-To access this data, we will first need to requesdt a Census Data API Key from https://api.census.gov/data/key_signup.html.
+To access this data, we will first need to request a Census Data API Key from https://api.census.gov/data/key_signup.html.
 Don't forget to activate your key once you receive it!

 Now, we will be requesting this data using the Multiyear_ACS_5year_Median_HHincome_ALL.r code available in this repository.